mitchjindra413/FullStack-Project/README.md

         </div>
     )
  ```
 Utilizing a predictive place search that was flexible was a key priority for me at the start of the project.
 Through reserach, I found the npm package Combobox which extends Google's Place API.
+Combined with the Google Maps react wrapper, this package allowed me to seperate the search bar from the map.